javadianf/Patch_classification_ViT/README.md

-# Semantic-Guided Multimodal Preprocessing for Vision Transformer-Based CCRCC Grading (Nuclei-guided grade classification)
+# Semantic-Guided Multimodal Preprocessing for Vision Transformer-Based CCRCC Grading (nuclei-guided grade classification)

 Reference implementation for the MICCAI 2026 paper of the same name.